HackerExperience/letsbuildagame-docs/how_it_works/phases.md

 The reverse is true: If we like the game described on Phase II, no matter how long it takes to finish the implementation, we know that the final product will be just as awesome - as long as executed properly.

+**NOTE:** This is one of the most important phases, and the one we actively need your input.
+After all, this is the phase that shapes the entire gameplay, so this is the best time to share your ideas/suggestions.

 # Game Design (Phase III)

+## Overview

+## Rationale